 Its structure of 3 crossover layers of real wood guarantees exceptional stability over time, especially for extra long and extra wide boards.

-This robust construction enhances both the visible top layer and the quality of the bottom layers resulting in a board with superior strength.
+This robust construction enhances both the visible top layer and the quality of the bottom layers resulting in an engineered floor with superior strength.

 Under Floor Heating & Relative Humidity

-If you have decided on having under floor heating, electric or water system, you will have no choice but to go for an engineered construction.
+If you have decided on having under floor heating, electric or water system, you will have no choice but to go for an engineered wood floor.

 This is where the plywood core of the engineered construction comes into its own.